zaksabeast/PokemonRNGGuides/guides/Brilliant Diamond and Shining Pearl/Stationary RNG.md

 ## Step 2: Obtaining the wanted Pokemon

 1. If going for a high advance, you can advance the RNG faster before entering the final screen.
+   - See the [Advancing the RNG guide](https://www.pokemonrng.com/bdsp-advance-rng) for the different ways the RNG can be advanced to reach a target advance.
 2. When nearing the target advance, enter into the final screen or final input.
    - See below for the final screens and delays needed.
 3. Wait for the target advance to show, then press `A` to obtain Pokemon or begin the battle on the target advance.